You’ve got traffic coming to your website. Awesome, that’s half the battle.

 Demo or free trial.
-What is the best way for customers to understand a product?
-Experience.
+What’s the best way for customers to understand a product?
+Experience it.
 Product demos give your sales team a chance to connect directly with leads, show the value of a product and answer questions.

 A free trial, on the other hand, gives prospective customers the chance to try the product.

 Social media management platform, Buffer, allows customers to use the software risk-free with its free basic plan.
 The free plan is a solid foundation for building your inbound marketing content strategy.

 Getting people to your site is an important first step.
 However, as I mentioned at the beginning, most people who visit your site won’t sign up for your service.
 Instead, they’ll leave your site, never to return.